Pole Bending Video Lessons via mail

 Hi Ken -

 I am so amazed and excited about all that you had to teach me!
-Your voice-over with being able to watch my body and my horse's position was excellent!
-I have been to quite a few clinics for barrel racing and I still don't think I have learned as well as watching your videos.
-Being able to slow it down and watch every movement is so helpful.
-Your instruction makes so much sense, and along with Wayne Sandberg's book, it has me feeling more knowledgeable and very excited for our coming season!
-Your (DVD ) was excellent!
-You have a talent for being able to see what both horse & rider are doing and can convey that in easy to understand language.
+Your comments with being able to see my body and my horse's position were excellent!
+I have been to quite a few clinics for barrel racing and I still don't think I have learned as well as seeing your lessons.
+Being able to stop the action is so helpful.
+Your instruction makes so much sense ... it has me feeling more knowledgeable and very excited for our coming season!
+You have a talent for being able to see what both horse and rider are doing and can convey that in easy to understand language.
 Thank you again!
-And I loved all the "sample" runs you included, what a great learning tool.
 Yours for better horsemanship, S.

-Ken, Just got back in town and watched the video tonight.
+Ken, Just got back in town and looked at your material tonight.
 EXCELLENT feedback for my daughter.
-I'm excited to watch it with her tonight.
+I'm excited to review it with her tonight.
 If she'll apply your feedback (and I think she will) it will really improve her runs.
 Thanks so much.
 I am very pleased with your work.
 We'll let you know her progress.

 How to Order, and what to send me: